chris-hellon/phase-one-records/README.md

 https://phaseonerecords-dev-as.azurewebsites.net/

-A .NET 6 MVC Web App for a client promoting and selling their online trading resources.
+A .NET Core 3.1 MVC Touch Screen App for a client promoting and selling their in store & Shopify record collection.
-The client requested a platform where the user could register, select a package and purchase the package using Bitcoin.
-Upon successful payment, the user would have access to members only content, including embedded videos, live trading data and downloadable resources.
+The client requested a platform where they could have a large touch screen device in their store, which would have the functionality to browse their Shopify products collection.
+Upon selecting an album, the app would link to Spotify to allow the user to listen to the selected album.

+The app consumes a Shopify Graph QL REST API, as well as a Spotify REST API.

 Features of the Web App includes:

-* A custom Content Management System
-* User login, registration and subscription payment, handled consuming a Bitcoin Node Rest API client
-* An Azure SQL database
-* An Azure CDN with Storage Containers and Blobs to serve all JS, CSS and Images
-* Notification emails sent out to users whenever new content is uploaded using a Google SMTP Client
+* Full touch screen keyboard
+* Ability to search, filter by genre, multiple sorting
+* Consumption of a Shopify Graph QL REST API
+* Consumption of a Spotify REST API
+* Storing Shopify response in session for faster loading

 Tech Stack inludes:

-* .NET 6
+* .NET Core 3.1
 * C#
 * MVC
-* Azure SQL
-* Azure CDN
-* Dapper
 * RestShap API
 * Rollbar Error Handling
 * jQuery
-* Bootstrap 5